 34 hours of MCLE credit available, including 1 hour of Legal Ethics.

-Required course in the Taxation and Personal Financial Planning Certificates.
+Required course in the Personal Financial Planning Certificate.